 To look at the cost of ownership, you want to consider fuel economy, insurance, depreciation and maintenance costs.
 These are more expensive to own, so insurance is going to be higher.
 The heavier weight and powerful engine also make it less efficient.

 These luxury cars also depreciate quickly, so there’s less return on investment.
-With so many sophisticated parts, there is also more than could break over time.
+With so many sophisticated parts, there is also more that can break over time.

 8. Repair & Maintenance Costs